-Annual data are available for FYs 2001-14.
+Annual data are available for FYs 2001-18.
 When the review for consistency between each year's data and submissions in prior years reveals discrepancies, it is sometimes necessary to modify prior-year data.
 For accurate historical data, use only the most recently released data tables.
 Individuals wishing to analyze trends other than those published in the most recent NCSES publication are encouraged to contact the Project Officer for more information about the comparability of data over time.

-Changes in population.
+Changes in survey coverage and population.
 Most years, there are some changes to the FFRDC population that may affect trend analyses.
 FFRDCs have been created, decertified, renamed, or restructured, as described below:

-- On 20 December 2006, the National Biodefense Analysis and Countermeasure Center was created. - Prior to FY 2009, the Center for Enterprise Modernization was listed as the Internal Revenue Service FFRDC.

-- On 5 March 2009, the Homeland Security Studies and Analysis Institute and the Homeland Security Systems Engineering and Development Institute were created.
+- On 20 December 2006, the National Biodefense Analysis and Countermeasure Center was created. - Prior to FY 2009, the Center for Enterprise Modernization was listed as the Internal Revenue Service FFRDC. - On 5 March 2009, the Homeland Security Studies and Analysis Institute and the Homeland Security Systems Engineering and Development Institute were created.
 These new FFRDCs replaced the Homeland Security Institute. - On 1 October 2009, the National Solar Observatory split from the National Optical Astronomy Observatory, with both retaining their FFRDC status. - On 2 September 2010, the Judiciary Engineering and Modernization Center was created. - Prior to FY 2011, the National Security Engineering Center was listed as C3I FFRDC. - On 1 October 2011, the National Astronomy and Ionosphere Center was decertified as an FFRDC. - Prior to FY 2012, the Frederick National Laboratory for Cancer Research was listed as the National Cancer Institute at Frederick. - On 27 September 2012, the Centers for Medicare and Medicaid Services FFRDC was created.
-On 15 August 2013, its name changed to the CMS Alliance to Modernize Healthcare. - Prior to FY 2013, the Systems and Analyses Center was listed as the Studies and Analyses Center.
+On 15 August 2013, its name was changed to the CMS Alliance to Modernize Healthcare. - Prior to FY 2013, the Systems and Analyses Center was listed as the Studies and Analyses Center. - On 19 September 2014, the National Cybersecurity Center of Excellence was created. - On 15 September 2016, the Homeland Security Operational Analysis Center was created. - The Homeland Security Studies and Analysis Institute was phased out on 31 October 2016.

 Changes in questionnaire.
-FFRDCs are asked to provide R&D expenditures by source of funding and character of work.
-In FY 2010, NSF revised the survey to include three new questions requesting expenditures funded by the American Recovery and Reinvestment Act of 2009 (ARRA), expenditures by type of cost, and total operating budget.
+FFRDCs are asked to provide R&D expenditures by source of funding and type of R&D. In FY 2010, NCSES revised the survey to include three new questions requesting expenditures funded by the American Recovery and Reinvestment Act of 2009 (ARRA), expenditures by type of cost, and total operating budget.
+In FY 2015, NCSES revised the survey to exclude the question requesting expenditures funded by ARRA.
+In FY 2016, NCSES added a new question (Question 2) asking for R&D expenditures funded by specific federal agencies.